 The gallbladder is most active at night; especially during this two-hour window.
 Between 11 PM and 1 AM, the gallbladder is actively breaking down any fats consumed during the day.

-Psychologically, judgmental feelings towards self or others; a sense of resentment; and a lingering inability to forgive someone can trigger wakefulness during this time.
+Psychologically: judgmental feelings towards self or others; a sense of resentment; and a lingering inability to forgive someone can trigger wakefulness during this time.

-Solutions include a leaner diet, meditation, and the practice of acceptance and forgiveness – of both yourself and others.
+Solutions include: a leaner diet, meditation, and the practice of acceptance and forgiveness – of both yourself and others.

 Nourishing Tip: Take digestive bitters with your meals in the day.

 Between the hours of 1 and 3 AM, the liver is busy flushing out any harmful toxins.
 Certain medications can also force the liver into overdrive, making it difficult to stay asleep.
 Nutrition and dietary habits are imperative as well.
-Psychologically, some say that this time correlates with underlying feelings of anger and guilt.
-When our mind and body experience the sensations that anger and guilt produce, it is very hard to stay asleep.

 Nourishing Tip: Add liver support supplements into your daily routine and maybe try intermittent fasting a few times a week, if you do not have blood sugar issues.
+Explore our 3-week Ditch & Switch guide to lower your everyday toxicant load.

 The lungs are busy distributing oxygen to other systems in preparation for the day ahead.
 Like the liver, the lungs are also working to expel any accumulated toxins.
 Individuals with lung problems are susceptible to coughing and wheezing during this window.

-Feelings that may be involved include melancholy and grief.
+Psychologically: feelings that may be involved include melancholy and grief.
 Depressive symptoms can also be triggered during this period.

-Solutions include a healthier diet (consuming foods that promote lung health); quitting smoking, and finding a healthy outlet for any underlying feelings of grief, sadness or depression.
+Solutions include: a healthier diet (consuming foods that promote lung health); quitting smoking, and finding a healthy outlet for any underlying feelings of grief, sadness or depression.

 Nourishing Tip: Create a daily ritual of deep breathing using the 4-7-8 technique.

 Between the hours of 5 and 7 in the morning, our intestines are in cleaning mode.
 Ever wonder why you head to the toilet first thing upon waking up?
 It is during this window of time that our minds are transitioning to work mode.
-Thoughts or feelings about one’s lack of progress, or anxiety about the upcoming work day can trigger wakeful impulses.

-Solutions include making sure that you’re drinking plenty of water, as this helps with intestinal cleansing.
+Solutions include: making sure that you’re drinking plenty of water, as this helps with intestinal cleansing.
 Make sure your nutritional priorities are in order, as well.
 As for the negative thoughts, practicing moment-to-moment mindfulness and gratefulness will help ease some of these worries.

 Nourishing Tip: Eating a diet high in fiber and probiotics can help assist your body in its cleansing mode